 Rhubarb Vanilla Jam

-When I visited last week, my mom’s rhubarb—planted in a remote, out-of-sight garden corner next to a compost bin—was in its high-yielding, all-emerald glory, calling for attention, ready to be harvested and used in all sorts of recipes.
+My mom’s rhubarb—planted in a remote, out-of-sight garden corner next to a compost bin—was in its high-yielding, all-emerald glory, calling for attention, ready to be harvested and used in all sorts of recipes.
 I made a crisp, my mom baked koláče, and I threw some into a pot where I was braising chicken drumsticks on a bed of spring vegetables.
 There was still plenty left, so I decided to preserve it and take it back home with me.

 Rhubarb jam might not be everyone’s first choice to spread on toast in the morning, but I love the earthy, tart and sweet flavors and the amalgam of smooth and chunky textures—not to mention the pretty green color.
-I decided to throw in a vanilla bean, which adds a nicely mellifluous flavor and tiny, pretty black speckles.
+I decided to throw in a vanilla bean, which adds a nice flavor and tiny, pretty black speckles.

 The method couldn’t be easier or faster, but here are a few things I learned from my mom: